sebfried/pugsharp/readme.md

 Batch resize and reformat images for your [Pug](https://www.npmjs.com/package/pug) project, based on JSON configuration files!
 Pugsharp is a [Node.js module](https://www.npmjs.com/package/pugsharp), designed to streamline the image handling process, saving both time and effort.

 ## How it works
-For every image listed in the JSON configuration file, pugsharp creates a dedicated directory named after the image.
+For each source image listed in the JSON configuration file, pugsharp creates a dedicated directory named after the image.

-Inside the created directory, you'll discover the generated images, along with a Pug file.
-This file is a powerful tool for integrating the generated images into your Pug project, making it incredibly easy to manage and display images in a responsive and efficient manner.
+Inside the created directory, you'll find the resized and reformatted images, as well as a Pug file for easy integration into your Pug projects.

 ## How to use it
 If you have not already done so, [download and install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).